openstack-archive/fuel-plugin-lma-collector/doc/dev/source/metrics/clusters.rst

 .. _cluster_metrics:

-The cluster metrics are emitted by the GSE plugins (See the :ref:`alarm_guide` for details).
+The cluster metrics are emitted by the GSE plugins (See the `alarm_guide` for details).

 * ``cluster_service_status``, the status of the service cluster.
   The metric contains a ``cluster_name`` field that identifies the service cluster.